Our Coastal Kitchen Renovation Step by Step

-We thought we’d use wood for the kitchen island base.
+We planned to use wood for the kitchen island base.
 But, we disliked how the old island showed every droplet of water.
 The more we researched, we realized we wanted water-resistant material.
-We landed on Salt International’s melamine in Canyon Oak.
-Wrapping the perimeter of the island with horizontal planks has the rustic vibe we love.
+We landed on Salt International melamine.
+Wrapping the perimeter of the island with horizontal planks created the rustic vibe we love.
 It looks great juxtaposed against the more sophisticated countertop.
 And it coordinates with the existing Navajo White cabinets.
-Win-win.

 I designed the island with drawers and pull-outs.
 I find drawers much more functional than cabinets, especially when they’re lower.
 So, I opted for a trash/recycling pull-out with a sub-drawer for trash liners.
 There is also a nifty dog food drawer.
 The only cabinet is under-the-sink.